UAB's Epilepsy Fellowship Program

 There are four clinical neurophysiology residents at UAB each year, two with an emphasis on epilepsy/EEG and two with an emphasis on EMG/neuromuscular disease.
 The two residents in the epilepsy/EEG area usually rotate on a monthly basis between primary responsibility for the inpatient Seizure Monitoring Unit and primary responsibility for epilepsy outpatient clinics and electroencephalography.

-We have an 7-bed Seizure Monitoring Unit with 40 to 50 admissions per month.
+We have a 7-bed Seizure Monitoring Unit with 40 to 50 admissions per month.
 The Penfield Epilepsy Service is a separate inpatient service in the University of Alabama Hospital and is usually staffed by an attending, one fellow, one resident, and two nurse practitioners.
 This service also performs intraoperative electrocorticography for epilepsy surgery, cortical stimulation, ictal SPECT scans, sphenoidal electrode insertions, WADA testing , MEG, and other special techniques.
 The fellow will obtain abundant experience in these areas.

-The epilepsy surgical program performs approximately 50 resections yearly.
+The epilepsy surgical program performs at least 50 resections yearly.
 We have a close relationship with both adult and pediatric neurosurgery.
 We also have available one monitored bed for EEG/video monitoring in the Birmingham Department of Veterans Affairs Medical Center, which is connected with the University Hospital, and four beds in The Children's Hospital of Alabama, one block away.

-We are the primary academic referral center for approximately 5 million people, all of the 4 million in Alabama, plus the Florida panhandle and adjacent portions of Mississippi and Tennessee.
+We are the primary academic referral center for approximately 5 million people, all of the 4 million in Alabama, plus the Florida panhandle and adjacent portions of Mississippi, Georgia, and Tennessee.
 Accordingly, we have busy outpatient clinics with referrals, primarily from neurologists, from this region.
 During the clinic months, the first-year fellow will spend time in specialized epilepsy clinics, particularly evaluating new patients with refractory epilepsy.
 Since most of these clinics are not staffed by residents, the fellow usually works directly with the attending physician.

-EEG reading with the attending physician is conducted during these months on three afternoons per week.
 We provide sufficient experience for review and familiarization with other aspects of clinical neurophysiology during this year.
 This includes one half-day per week, during the clinic months, assigned to the EMG/evoked potential laboratory and interpretation of sleep studies; more experience in these areas, as well as in autonomic testing, is elective.